Pan de Muerto Recipe

 Add the softened butter and knead at medium speed until it forms a rough dough that doesn’t stick to the bowl (about 3-4 minutes).

-A collage with two photos of the preparation of the dough for pan de muerto.
+A collage with two photos of the preparation of the dough for the bread.

 A large ball of dough placed on a buttered bowl.

-Cover with a clean cloth or cling film and leave it to proof in a warm place until the dough has doubled in volume (about 2 hours if the room temperature is about 75°F/24°C).
+Leave the dough to proof in a warm place until it has doubled in volume (about 2 hours if the room temperature is about 75°F/24°C).

 With the larger portions, form small balls using your hands.
-Make sure your hands are also slightly oiled.
+Rub a little oil on your hands to keep the dough from sticking!

 Shaping a ball with pan de muerto dough.